 Since that passionate night, Xena seemed to have become even more protective of her, hovering in sight almost constantly everywhere Isabelle went.
 It wasn't that she actually interacted with her - embarrassing moments like the incident in the Redwoods did happen, but rarely.
 Much to the young writer's chagrin, however, they had a knack for occurring at the most inconvenient times.

 Her tendency to talk to thin air was becoming a constant source of amusement at work, so much so that her co-workers were starting to call her "Elwood" in reference to the famous play "Harvey" by Mary Chase.
 She started to step lightly, and avoided looking the others in the eye.
 Anything to avoid drawing attention.
 But it did not always work.

 At the same time, though, the warrior seemed to have withdrawn some part of herself, as if scared at having gone this far, this fast.
 She had not mentioned their passionate lovemaking again, and Isabelle could not even think about bringing it up without that feeling of running into some invisible barrier around the dark, ghostly woman.

-This did not help her crumbling relationship with Mitch very much, to put it mildly.
+This did not help her crumbling relations with her sister very much, to put it mildly.
 They argued often, and Xena was always quick to put in her two cents, which did not make the situation any better.

-Isabelle, however, had no sense of "losing it".
+During all this, however, Isabelle had no sense of "losing it".
 She merely felt that a certain ghostly warrior was complicating her life something awful, in more ways than one.
 Yet she would not have traded the experience for anything.